sachinjoseph26/Alzheimer-mri-detection/README.md

-# Here is the code for Alxheimer detection using MRI images
+# Here is the code for Alzheimer detection using MRI images